gettes/TimeMachineMonitor/README.md

 ## TimeMachineMonitor / TimeMachineLog / TimeMachineStatus
-Monitor Apple TimeMachine Backups for Sierra (MacOS 12) and later systems since Sept 2016
+Monitor Apple TimeMachine Backups for Sierra (MacOS 12) and later systems since Sept 2016 Heavily tested for Mojave.
+Prior MacOS - please send logs if you have issues.

 Apple's TimeMachine really does make backups easy.
 There is a flaw for those with laptops.
 The laptop is portable, connecting and disconnecting